Three Ways to Garden With Children

 - Look around town for a community garden and rent a plot.

 - Check for any local youth classes about gardening.
 My city offers a free outdoor class in the summer where kids get to plant seeds at a local park.
 They can then check on the plant's progress all summer long!

 Alternatives: if your plants are in outdoor containers, try letting your kids use the hose and sprayer on a gentle setting.
 Or fill up a watering can at an outdoor faucet.
 If you have indoor plants, your kids can fill up a small cup at the sink and carefully dump the water onto the plant.
-When my boys are at grandma's house, they like to help water the indoor plants with a small watering can.
+When my boys are at their grandparent's house, they like to help water the indoor plants with a small watering can.

 This is the best part for me!
 I love seeing the plants grow throughout the summer, and finally being able to pick and eat them.
 As the plants get larger, my husband and I show our kids how the plants are progressing.
 They can see the flower buds forming, the strawberries and tomatoes turn from green to red, and the onions getting taller.
 When the fruits/vegetables are ripe, the kids help us harvest, and put them into buckets.
 My three year old thought the radishes were "so cool!" and wanted to carry them by hand into the house.

 Alternatives: Here are several more ways for kids to harvest vegetables without a backyard garden.